PyconUK/2016.pyconuk.org/pages/index.md

 for teachers, and an [expanded research programme](/research/) aimed at researchers from the humanities, arts and scientists.
 The [children's day](/children/) returns too.

-## Get involved

-We're a community-led, volunteer-run conference, and this means we want you to be involved.
-If you'd like to give a talk or run a workshop, please see our [Call For Proposals](/cfp/).
-We're particularly keen to hear from under-represented groups and first-time speakers.

 ## Diversity, accessibility, inclusion